Your source for the latest projects, news, and happenings in your city!

 The Gateway Transit Village:

 The Gateway is probably the most noticeable addition to the New Brunswick landscape.
 It brings renewed life to an underutilized site in the city’s core with active sidewalks, new luxury residences, and a focus on diverse activities at the entrance to Rutgers campus.
-The project serves as a gateway to both downtown New Brunswick and the Rutgers main Campus.
-The project, includes mixed-use, ground floor retail, including Brother Jimmy’s BBQ, and the new Rutgers University Barnes & Noble partnered book store, as well as and The Vue, the tower’s residential section.
-The 23-story building features 42 penthouse condominiums and 150 rental units, 20% of which are designated as affordable housing.
+The project serves as a gateway to both downtown New Brunswick and the Rutgers main campus.
+The project includes mixed-use, ground floor retail, including Brother Jimmy’s BBQ, and the new Rutgers University Barnes & Noble partnered book store, as well as and The Vue, the tower’s residential section.
+The 23-story building features 42 penthouse condominiums and 150 rental units, 20 percent of which are designated as affordable housing.
 The Gateway promenade connection, creating an easier access point to the Westbound tracks from Rutgers’ College Ave campus, to the train platform is also now open.

 New Brunswick is undertaking the development of bike lanes throughout the city.
 Bike lanes promote healthy living and add greater awareness to cyclist on the road.
 The lanes are a combination of shared lanes, also known as sharrows, and dedicated bike lanes.
 These lanes include a dedicated bike lane on Remsen Avenue and Suydam Street and sharrows in the 2nd, 5th and 6th ward.
 (Map)